kosli-dev/cli/docs.kosli.com/content/kosli_overview/kosli_tools.md

 In order to [record environments](/getting_started/part_3_environments/), [artifacts](/getting_started/part_5_artifacts/) and [evidence](/getting_started/part_6_evidence/) to Kosli you need to use the [Kosli CLI](https://github.com/kosli-dev/cli).
 The CLI can also be used to [search](/getting_started/part_9_querying/) Kosli and find out all you need to know about your runtime environments and artifacts.

-Our CLI is an open source tool written in go and it's available for a number of different platforms.
+Our CLI is an open source and is available for a number of different platforms.

 ### Installing the Kosli CLI

-Kosli CLI can be installed from package managers, by Curling pre-built binaries, or by running inside a Docker container.
+Kosli CLI can be installed from package managers, by Curling pre-built binaries, or can be used from the distributed Docker images.
 {{< tabs "installKosli" >}}

 {{< tab "Homebrew" >}}